Skip to content

 • Kids whose top and bottom jaws don't seem to line up, or who shift their jaw to bite

-• Children with lingering thumb-sucking or mouth-breathing habits that may affect tooth and jaw growth
+• Children with lingering thumb-sucking habits that may affect tooth and jaw growth

 • Parents who want an honest, watch-and-wait opinion before committing to any treatment